 Here are some ideas to elevate your company’s Facebook page:

 Use your employees’ voices to show what’s it like working at your company.
 They’re your best advocates and can present your company culture in the most genuine way.
 In Dell’s video, for example, you can see how the company supports female employees and what they have to say about their experience.

 Facebook is all about showing personality.
-Even if you’re simply advertising your products or services, you may opt for more creative ideas.
-Intel collaborates with well-known celebrities to attract its audience.
+Even if you’re simply advertising your products or services, you may opt for more creative ideas such as a lightly branded short movie designed to entertain audiences.